 If you do call a website about forming your Arizona LLC, it is unlikely that you will know who you are talking to or know anything about the background, knowledge or experience that voice on the phone.
 I personally would not entrust something as important as the formation of my Arizona LLC to a phantom whose background and experience is unknown.

 For some people, however, price is the prime consideration.
-Although the $597 (this includes the $85 ACC expedited filing fee) I charge for the Silver package is substantially lower what most Arizona attorneys charge, it may be $100 – $300 more than what an uninsured document preparer charges.
+Although the $797 (this includes the $85 ACC expedited filing fee) I charge for the Silver package is substantially lower than the fee most Arizona attorneys charge, it may be more than what an uninsured document preparer charges.
 If you do not want to pay an experienced attorney who carries malpractice insurance to form your LLC, I suggest you: (1) read my article called “How to Form an Arizona Limited Liability Company” for a complete explanation, (2) follow my instructions in the article, (3) fill out the ACC’s fill-in the blanks Articles of Organization and the three other documents that go with this form, (4) file the Articles with the ACC to form the LLC yourself, and (5) save the money you might pay a document preparer for doing the same thing.

 If you still want to waste your money with a document preparer, I recommend you review my credentials in the following table and ask your document preparer for his or her credentials and compare.
 You should also test your document preparer’s knowledge of Arizona LLCs by asking the preparer some of the questions found in my Document Preparer LLC Knowledge Test found below.